Position: Executive and artistic director

 Sebulime believes in educating young Africans to think outside and beyond the colonial systems to change their narratives, mindsets and to create resources from within to build sustainable livelihoods for Africa.

-Position: Lead facilitator, programs and finance assistant
+Position: Administrator, programs and finance assistant

 Kanyike Edgar Born 25th November 2000 in Kampala, Uganda.
 Kanyike finished his primary level at Banunule Primary School, his O-level at Kyambogo College and his A-level at Victoria High School in Nansana.
 He is now an artist practicing and experimenting with Dance, Photography and Film.